Cyber Security Headlines – February 14, 2022

 (BBC News)

-Amazon steps in to close exposed FlexBooker bucket after second data breach
+Amazon to close exposed FlexBooker bucket after second data breach

 How phishers are slinking their links into LinkedIn

 Spammers and phishers are taking advantage of a marketing feature on LinkedIn which lets them create a LinkedIn.com link that bounces a user’s browser to other websites, such as phishing pages that mimic top online brands.
-At issue is a “redirect” feature available to businesses that chose to market through LinkedIn.com.
-These links, called “Slinks,” currently have a standard format within the URL such as https://www.linkedin.com/slink? followed by a short alphanumeric variable.
+According to Brian Krebs, the issue has to do with “a “redirect” feature available to businesses that chose to market through LinkedIn.com.
+These links, called “Slinks,” currently have a standard format within the URL such as https://www.linkedin.com/slink? followed by a short alphanumeric variable.”
 On his blog, Brian Krebs points out just how easy it is for LinkedIn members to click on a link sent by a fellow member via a message, in which the slink word will be overlooked.